CYBEX-P/cybex/README.md

 - cybexdata
   - container project for all custom data models.

 Keys are stored in a .env environment file and loaded dynamicall in the settings.

+> NOTE: Docker must be installed before cloning and running.
+Details for installing
+> Docker can be found here: [Docker](https://docs.docker.com/get-docker/).

 Steps to run